-Honestly, I have only made this pie once using freshly squeezed key limes that.
+Honestly, I've only made this pie once using freshly squeezed key limes.
 I had to use so many it was ridiculous.
 Never again.
 Using bottled key lime juice worked perfectly fine and it makes it so much easier.
-I don’t use the zest of the limes in this pie as I don’t particularly like the texture of zest in a filling that is supposed to be smooth and creamy.
+I don’t use the zest of the limes in this pie either as I don’t particularly like the texture of zest in a filling that is supposed to be smooth and creamy.
 Not only is using fresh key limes lots of work, the tartness and amount squeezed may vary depending on the freshness of the key limes.
-Too much juice can make the filling so tart and it makes you pucker or make funny faces which at a dinner party isn’t ideal.
-Why do they all look at me when making those funny faces?
-I feel like I’m being propositioned with all that puckering.
+Too much juice can make the filling so tart it makes you pucker or make funny faces which at a dinner party isn’t ideal.
+Why do they all look at me when they make those funny faces?
+I feel like I'm being propositioned with all that puckering.

 Coming from a Peruvian family, sweetened condensed milk is part of living.
 This stuff is the liquid of gods.
 I want a filling worth eating along with having a pie that when sliced, doesn’t look flimsy and half full.
 I use 2 cans and please, use the full fat stuff.
 Go big or go home.
 Just don’t eat this everyday and don’t eat it in two bites.
 Relax, enjoy.

 I use 2 whole eggs.
 Why not use all yolks?
 Although all yolks would result in a creamy velvety texture, I feel the egg white contributes structure to the filling giving it some heft without taking away from the smoothness.
 This way, I'm not worrying about separating eggs or freezing egg whites.